vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataimport-enumfieldswithname-method.md

 #### <a name="parameters"></a>Parâmetros
  `phEnum`
- [out no] Um ponteiro para o enumerador.
+ [no, out] Um ponteiro para o enumerador.

  `cl`
  [in] O token do tipo cujos campos são a serem enumerados.